CleANN: Efficient Full Dynamism in Graph-based Approximate Nearest Neighbor Search: Experiments

 \subsection{Main Benchmark Results}

-We report the recall for $k=50$ for all the main benchmark experiments.
-We summarize the recalls (under the Sliding Window Batched Update) and comparisons of the overall throughput results (under the Sliding Window Mixed Update setting) of \system, \sysname{FreshVamana}, and \sysname{RebuildVamana} in~\autoref{table:result_summary}, running both experiment settings for 200 rounds.
+We report the recall for $k=10$ and $k=50$ for all the main benchmark experiments.
+We summarize the recalls (in the Sliding Window Batched Update setting) and comparisons of the overall throughput results (in the Sliding Window Mixed Update setting) of \system, \sysname{IP-DiskANN}~\cite{xu2025inplaceupdatesgraphindex}, and \sysname{Wolverine++}~\cite{liu2025wolverine} in~\Cref{table:result_summary}, running both settings for 100 rounds after the index is constructed via insert-only batches (the first 100 batches).
+We also include results for \sysname{CleanANN-}, \sysname{CleanANN} without \algoname{GuidedBridgeBuild}.